 Patiently Awakened – A Column by Teresa Wright-Johnson

 Teresa is a congenital heart disease survivor and an MS warrior.
 Diagnosed in November 2014 with MS, Teresa relies on her faith, family, and friends.
 As a person with chronic illnesses, Teresa has learned the importance of being both patient in nature and present in each moment.
 It has also led her to boldly live her truth and walk in her purpose.
 Teresa’s column will focus on her personal lessons and experiences with MS. Teresa hopes her column will inspire and encourage others to stand in the midst of adversity.
 She believes that even in the course of illness, we can find greater meaning to our existence and use our light to shine through our darkest hour.

 Life.
 It’s fragile, fleeting, beautiful, and heartbreaking.
 It is the most precious gift we have.
 Approximately one month ago, the senior columns editor for BioNews Services received her wings.
-Her ...
+Her name ...
 Read more

 Intimacy is defined as close familiarity and/or friendship.
 It can also describe an act.
 We have intimate relationships with the people in our lives.
-Those intimate relationships strengthen us ...
+Those intimate relationships strengthen us as ...
 Read more

 We endured another devastating loss this week.
 My beloved sister-in-law, a cancer survivor whom I affectionately called sister, passed away.
-Although we knew her disease was terminal, she passed ...
+Although we knew her disease was terminal, she passed away ...
 Read more